-- 1. Data from the controller computer, which runs Venus[®] 1500 software, travels via RS232, RS422, modem, fiber optic cable, radio, or Ethernet into the display. - 2.
-For multiple face displays or a display network, an RS422 (most typical) or fiber cable relays signal between the controller of the first display and the controller in the second display.
-Note: The RS422 interconnection is not allowed when the input to the first display is Ethernet. - 3.
-From the controller, the signal then travels over 20-conductor ribbon cables from the controller (J11 through J16 provides signal out) to J2 on the driver of the first column of modules in the display. - 4.
-Data exists at J1 and is relayed to J2 of the next driver board and so on, traveling down the entire row of modules.
+- 1. Data from the controller computer, which runs Venus® 1500 software, travels via RS232, RS422, modem, fiber optic cable, radio, or Ethernet signal into the display. - 2.
+From the controller, the signal then travels over a 20-conductor ribbon cables from the controller (J11 through J16 provides signal out) to J2 on the driver of the first column of modules in the display. - 3.
+Data exists at J1 and is relayed to J2 of the next driver board and so on, traveling down the entire row of modules. - 4.
+For multiple face display or a display network, an RS422 (most typical) or fiber cable relays signal between the controller of the first display and the controller in the second display.
+Note: The RS422 interconnection is not allowed when the input to the first display is Ethernet. - 5.
+Refer to Drawing A-177827 and Figure 37 for further information.
 The drivers use this display data to control the LEDs.
-See Drawing A-184111 for further information.

-Figure 37: AF-3197 Signal Flow Diagram
+Figure 37: AF-3190 Signal Flow Diagram